php-static-analysis/attributes/doc/Method.md

 The arguments need to be unnamed arguments.

-If the class has more than one method that we want to specify, the types for the different properties can either be declared as a list of strings for a single `Method` attribute or as a list of `Method` attributes (or even a combination of both, though we don't expect this to be actually used).
+If the class has more than one method that we want to specify, the signatures for the different functions can either be declared as a list of strings for a single `Method` attribute or as a list of `Method` attributes (or even a combination of both, though we don't expect this to be actually used).

 ## Example usage